mmarquezg/SQL/README.md

 # SQL: Playing with queries

-## Interview Questions
-  Practicing SQL with Interviews Questions from Tech Companies like Meta(FB), Microsoft, Airbnb, Apple, Amazon and more

-  I'll try to upload new SQL Queries every week in order to have an up to date portfolio and you can be able to see my progress as Data Analyst until I finally join to the Tech World 😊.
+  I'll try to upload new SQL Projects every week in order to have an up to date portfolio to motive you to learn by doing!

 Also, I hope this can be used for future Data Analysts as an inspiration 💪